WALTER-GROUP/hackathon-sustainable-logistics/README.md

 The participants of the competition will get to program trucks which can load the cargo and deliver it.  **The goal is to make money by delivering the cargo**.

-If you run out of money, your truck(s) are suspended for the current simulation run.
+If you run out of money, your truck is suspended for the current simulation run.

 This is very much like economic games you might have played in high school.